HOW TAX POOLING WORKS

 Inland Revenue put the framework in place for intermediaries such as Tax Traders to facilitate settlements between taxpayers.
 Taxpayers end up better off because they can obtain more interest on overpaid tax and have outstanding tax obligations satisfied at a lower cost than they otherwise could.
 Meanwhile Inland Revenue is happy because outstanding tax debts are satisfied.
 Rather than refund old payments and receive new ones, they simply allow an existing payment to be applied elsewhere.

-The relevant legislative provisions governing tax pooling can be found primarily in sections RP17 - RP21 of the Income Tax Act 2007, and sections 15O - 15T and 120OE of the Tax Administration Act 1994.
+The relevant legislative provisions governing tax pooling can be found primarily in sections RP17 - RP21 of the Income Tax Act 2007, and sections 120OD, 120OE and sections 124S to 124X of the Tax Administration Act 1994.
 Additional references relating to imputation can also be found in sections OB and OP of the Income Tax Act 2007.